needle-mirror/com.unity.visualeffectgraph/Documentation~/Block-CollideWithDepthBuffer.md

 ![img](Images/Block-CollideWithDepthBufferMain.png)

-**Important:** For the Block to generate depth collision, the specified Camera must be enabled.
+**Important:** For the block to generate depth collision, the specified Camera must be enabled and the Game view must be visible.

 ## Block compatibility